randall-coding/music-festival-gpt/blog/write-up.md

 Running this script with `gptscript coachella.gpt` doesn't produce any results.
 What happened?

 Coachella loads its content dynamically, so we'll need a different solution.
-We could create a python script that uses selenium, which I did [here](blog/coachella/download-website-content.py) but coachella's website has another problem of being really slow.
-I was waiting a full minute for the page to load (I use a vpn so your results may vary).

-Eventually, I found that another website that consistently publishes the Coachella lineup, pitchfork.com.
+We could create a python script that uses selenium, which I did [here](blog/coachella/download-website-content.py) but coachella's website has another problem of being really slow and sometimes not returning data at all.
+Eventually, I found another website that publishes the Coachella lineup each year called pitchfork.com.
 So I focused my search there like so:

 *coachella.gpt*
 ```